 South Africa has a diversity of geological materials such as gold, diamonds, platinum and coal.
-Mining contributes over 7% to the national economy and is a key employer.
+Mining contributes over 8% to the national economy and is a key employer.
 Mining activities do however significantly impact the natural environment, through water pollution, biodiversity loss and land use change.
-Geological surveys investigate features above and beneath a landscape to understand the scope of resources and implications of mining them.
+Geological surveys investigate features above and beneath a landscape to understand the scope of resources and the implications of mining them.

 Geological surveyors require an extensive knowledge of mineral economics, mineral properties and land use planning legislation.
 They will also benefit from:

 Design, compile and revise maps, charts and other surveying documents

 Research and report on the development of surveys and land information systems